 modusponens theorem to

-x applied to a decreasing number of arguments (obviously we do not want to get two subgoals
+applied to a decreasing number of arguments (obviously we do not want to

-x followed by a given number of holes), to handle all reasonable use-cases of the tactic.
+by a given number of holes), to handle all reasonable use-cases of the

 Now, we probably could imagine other (LTac) implementations of exploit, but it is not the point of this article, and you should definitely not try to do that at home!
 What we will do is implement this tactic as 9 lines long tactic in an OCaml plugin, way shorter than the LTac implementation.

 let exploit (c: Termconstr) = fun gl -> (* the type of [c] is [ty] *) let ty = Tacmachpf_type_of gl c in (* In the general case, [ty] can be written as [forall (x1:t1) ... (xn:tn), t].
 We decompose this arity in two parts: [ctx] which is [(xn, tn); ...; (x1,t1)] and the conclusion [t] *) let ctx, t = Termdecompose_prod_assum ty in (* We will also need the type of the conclusion of the goal *) let concl = Tacmachpf_concl gl in